Former DR Congo health minister convicted of embezzling Ebola funds

 By Stanis Bujakera

-KINSHASA, March 23 (Reuters) - A former health minister in the Democratic Republic of Congo and his financial advisor were sentenced on Monday to five years of forced labour for embezzling more than $400,000 from the country's Ebola response funds, a court order showed.
+KINSHASA (Reuters) - A former health minister in the Democratic Republic of Congo and his financial advisor were sentenced on Monday to five years of forced labor for embezzling more than $400,000 from the country's Ebola response funds, a court order showed.

 Oly Ilunga was health minister for seven months at the height of the Ebola epidemic in eastern Congo, which has killed more than 2,200 people since mid-2018.
 It is winding down now, with no new cases recorded in over a month.

-President Felix Tshisekedi stripped him of his role managing the Ebola response last July and he resigned from the government days later, criticising actions taken by Tshisekedi.
+President Felix Tshisekedi stripped him of his role managing the Ebola response last July and he resigned from the government days later, criticizing actions taken by Tshisekedi.
 He was arrested in September.

 Ilunga's lawyers did not immediately respond to a request for comment on Monday, but they have previously denied all the allegations.